ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 * Statistics such as memory and cpu consumption
 * Information about devices that are attached to VMs and hosts

-## Notable changes in the monitoring unit in the past
+## Notable changes in the monitoring code in the past

 ### @UnchangableByVdsm
-Generally speaking, the monitoring components get runtime data reported from the hosts, compares it with the previously known data and process the changes.
+Generally speaking, the monitoring gets runtime data reported from the hosts, compares it with the previously known data and process the changes.
 In order to distinguish dynamic data that is reported by the hosts and dynamic data that is not reported by the hosts, we added in oVirt 3.5 an annotation called UnchangableByVdsm that should be put on every field in VmDynamic class that is not expected to be reported by the hosts.
 This was supposed to eliminate redundant saves of unchanged runtime data to the database.

 ### Split hosts-monitoring and VMs-monitoring
 Previously, before monitoring a host we locked the host and released it only after the host-related information and all information of VMs running on the host was processed.
-As a result, when doing an operation on a running VM, the host that the VM runs on was locked.
+As a result, when doing an operation on a running VM, the host that the VM ran on was locked.
 A major change in oVirt 3.5 was a refactoring the monitoring to use per-VM lock instead of the host lock while processing VM runtime data.
-That reduced the time that both monitoring and command threads are locked.
+That reduced the time that both monitoring and threads executing commands are locked.

 ### Introduction of events based protocol with the hosts
 A highly desirable enhancement came in oVirt 3.6 in which changes in VM runtime data are reported as events rather than by polling.
 In a typical data-center many of the VMs are 'stable', i.e. their status does not change much.
 In such environment, this change reduces the number of data sent on the wire and reduces the unnecessary processing in oVirt-engine.